Francis Neilson

-Francis Neilson (26 January 1867 – 13 April 1961) was an accomplished actor; playwright, stage director; political figure; member of the British House of Commons; avid lecturer; author of more than 60 books, plays and opera librettos and the most active leader in the Georgist movement.
+Francis Neilson (26 January 1867 – 13 April 1961) was an accomplished British-born American actor, playwright and stage director.
+He was also a political figure and former member of the British House of Commons.
+An avid lecturer, Neilson was an author of more than 60 books, plays and opera librettos and the most active leader in the Georgist movement.

 Early life

 Born Francis Butters, the eldest of nine siblings, in Claughton Road, Birkenhead, England, he was the son of a Shropshire father, Francis Turley Butters and a Scottish mother from Dundee, Isabella Neilson Hume.
 He attended the Liverpool Institute for Boys.
 Several accounts explain that because of his large family, Neilson left school at the age of fourteen and moved to the United States at the age of eighteen.
 Nevertheless, the British Census of 1881 records the Butters' household as having 12 people, including 8 children and two maids.
 The census also records Francis Butters (Neilson's father) as a restaurant keeper.

 Move to US

 In the United States, after arriving in New York City, and paying fifteen dollars for a hansom cab ride from the docks to his guest house, Neilson worked several odd jobs which included a longshoreman, a labourer in Central Park (years later he lived at the Savoy-Plaza Hotel, overlooking that park), and some clerical work.
-After meeting an African-American man surnamed Johnson, who because of his colour worked as a porter despite of his college degree, Neilson became fascinated with education and at times "…went hungry to buy books".
+After meeting an African-American man surnamed Johnson, who because of his colour worked as a porter despite his college degree, Neilson became fascinated with education and at times "…went hungry to buy books".
 This fascination led him to Henry George, of whom he became a devoted follower.

 During his stay in the United States, he married Catherine O'Gorman; they had two daughters, Isabel and Marion.
-Isabel Neilson, an accomplished sculptor, married Prince Hermann of Saxe-Weimar-Eisenach in 1932 and became Princess Herman of Saxe-Weimar, and Marion Neilson married Captain Hugh Melville, Sam Browne's Cavalry.
+Isabel Neilson, an accomplished sculptor, married Prince Hermann of Saxe-Weimar-Eisenach, Count of Ostheim, in 1932 and became Countess of Ostheim, and Marion Neilson married Captain Hugh Melville, Sam Browne's Cavalry.